Kinlet Parish Council

 3. Convene a meeting of full Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office, in accordance with standing order 3 (a(1)

 4. Receive and retain copies of byelaws made by other local authorities.

 5. Receive and retain declarations of acceptance of office from councillors.

 6. Keep proper records required before and after meetings.

-7. Process all requests made under the Freedom of Information Act 2000 and Data Protection Act 1996, in accordance with and subject to the Council’s procedures relating to the same.
+7. Process all requests made under the Freedom of Information Act 2000 and General Data Protection Act 1998 which came into force May 2018, in accordance with and subject to the Council’s procedures relating to the same.

 8. Receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary.